 When speaking to salespeople in motorcycle accessory shops, you may have been baffled when they started telling you about thermoplastics, EPS layers, and so on in their attempt to describe why one helmet was better than another.

-This article is going to cover all you need to know.
+What are motorcycle helmets made of, won’t be a concern anymore as this article is going to cover all you need to know.

 No longer will you be left scratching your head wondering about the difference between thermoplastics and composite shells, and when you finish reading you will know what an EPS liner is and how it fits into the grand scheme of things.